opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 70     As I had found TWG Tea’s case had succeeded on the facts (and on a balance of probabilities), it is thus amply clear that there was at _minimum_ a _prima facie_ case to answer.
 Manoj’s submission of no case to answer cannot succeed.

-71     Mr Yeo (counterclaim defendants’ counsel) argued that as I had dismissed Ms Koh’s submission of no case to answer, and had found a _prima facie_ case, I should therefore enter judgment for TWG Tea without any further consideration of Manoj’s closing submissions.[\[note: 66\]](#Ftn_66) However, while TWG Tea succeeded in proving its claim on the balance of probabilities, and this necessarily meant that it succeeded in proving a _prima facie_ case, the converse is not true.
+71     Mr Yeo (counterclaim defendants’ counsel) argued that as I had dismissed Ms Koh’s submission of no case to answer, and had found a _prima facie_ case, I should therefore enter judgment for TWG Tea without any further consideration of Manoj’s closing submissions.[^66] However, while TWG Tea succeeded in proving its claim on the balance of probabilities, and this necessarily meant that it succeeded in proving a _prima facie_ case, the converse is not true.
 The mere fact that a defendant’s no case to answer submission is dismissed does not lead to the _automatic_ result that judgment is entered for the claimant.
 In order to overcome the submission of no case to answer, all that the claimant needs to show is that there is a _prima facie_ case.
 The court is still entitled to look at the totality of circumstances, the pleadings and the evidence to determine whether the claimant has truly succeeded on the _claim on a balance of probabilities_.

 72     Hence, a no case to answer submission may be dismissed and yet the claimant may not succeed in the claim.
 As the court held in _Lim Eng Hock Peter v Lin Jian Wei and another_ (“_Peter Lim_”) where the plaintiff sued the defendants for alleged defamatory comments, and in which the court found the defendants had shown a defence of qualified privilege, a “position of “no case to answer” does not diminish the usual burden remaining on the plaintiff to establish there was malice on a balance of probability on the totality of the evidence” (at \[210\]).

 73     Next, I deal with the effect of the no case to answer submission on Manoj’s counterclaim.
-Mr Yeo accepted that Manoj was entitled to rely on evidence adduced by TWG Tea[\[note: 67\]](#Ftn_67) – see also _Beckkett Pte Ltd v Deutsche Bank AG and another and another appeal_ at \[135\].
+Mr Yeo accepted that Manoj was entitled to rely on evidence adduced by TWG Tea[^67] – see also _Beckkett Pte Ltd v Deutsche Bank AG and another and another appeal_ at \[135\].
 In _Peter Lim_, the court considered “all the admissible evidence…including the evidence that counsel from the defendants elicited from the plaintiff in the course of cross-examination” (at \[210\]).
 It should also be noted that the authenticity of the documentary evidence put forth to Taha and Maranda in cross-examination was not disputed or challenged by them.
 As such, Manoj is entitled to rely on TWG Tea’s evidence and the evidence put forth in court.
 I now turn to Manoj’s counterclaims.

 ## Counterclaim of malicious falsehood

 74     Manoj’s counterclaim on malicious falsehood focused on seven statements made by the counterclaim defendants (“the Statements”), and alleged that they were false insofar as they concerned his role as TWG Tea’s founder.

-75     The first is a webpage on TWG Tea’s website (“the Website”), www.twgtea.com/the-twg-tea-story, titled “The Story of TWG Tea” which included the following relevant excerpts (“the Website Statement”):[\[note: 68\]](#Ftn_68)
+75     The first is a webpage on TWG Tea’s website (“the Website”), www.twgtea.com/the-twg-tea-story, titled “The Story of TWG Tea” which included the following relevant excerpts (“the Website Statement”):[^68]

 THE STORY OF TWG TEA